AaltoRSE/hpo-on-hpc/on-triton/optuna-libsql/README.md

 # Optuna Optimization with libSQL on Triton

-This directory contains scripts for running Optuna hyperparameter optimization with libSQL on Triton using SLURM job scheduling.
+This directory contains scripts for running Optuna hyperparameter optimization with libSQL on Triton using Slurm job scheduling.

 ## Files

-- `submit.slurm`: Main SLURM script that orchestrates the optimization process
+- `submit_optuna_study.sh`: Main Slurm script that orchestrates the optimization process.
+It starts the libSQL database, creates the Optuna study and submits optimization jobs.
 - `start_db.sh`: Script to initialize libSQL database for Optuna
-- `start_study.sh`: Script to configure the Optuna study
+- `shutdown_db.sh`: Script to shutdown the libSQL database
-- `submit_array_jobs.slurm`: Script to submit parallel optimization trials.
+- `submit_optimization_array.sh`: Script to submit parallel optimization trials.
-  Insert your code here.
+- `create_study.py`: Python script that configures the Optuna study
+- `optimization.py`: Python script that contains the actual optimization code.
+  Modify this to match your task and your optimization goals.
+- `check_results.py`: Python script that checks what was the best trial.

 ## Usage